Painting portraits with watercolor can feel like a big challenge, but it’s also one of the most rewarding parts of the creative process.

 Step 1: Choose the Right Paper and Tools

-Before I start painting, I make sure I have the right materials.
-This really makes a difference in how the painting turns out.
+Before the painting begins, the artist makes sure the right materials are prepared.
+This step makes a noticeable difference in how the portrait turns out.

-For a more detailed and layered portrait, I always use 100% cotton watercolor paper.
-Right now, I'm using paper from Arteza, and I like how it handles multiple layers.
+For a more detailed and layered portrait, the artist always uses 100% cotton watercolor paper.
+At the moment, paper from Arteza is being used, and it handles multiple layers well.

-If I'm just doing a study, I sometimes sketch directly onto the paper.
-But for a serious portrait like this one, I don't do that.
-Instead, I sketch on a separate sheet and trace it onto the watercolor paper using a lightbox.
+If the artist is only doing a study, the sketch is sometimes drawn directly onto the paper.
+But for a serious portrait like this one, that method is avoided.
+Instead, the sketch is created on a separate sheet and then traced onto the watercolor paper using a lightbox.

-This keeps the final surface clean and strong for all the layers ahead.
+This keeps the final surface clean and strong for all the upcoming layers.

 Step 2: Prepare a Light Skin Tone Base

-Once my sketch is ready, it's time to add the base skin color.
-This part sets the tone for the entire face.
+Once the sketch is ready, it’s time to add the base skin color.
+This step sets the tone for the entire face.

-For this portrait, I use a very diluted mix of Permanent Alizarin Crimson and Raw Sienna.
-I apply it gently to the skin areas, keeping the wash light and transparent.
+For this portrait, a very diluted mix of Permanent Alizarin Crimson and Raw Sienna is used.
+The artist applies it gently to the skin areas, keeping the wash light and transparent.

 Step 3: Soften Hard Edges with a Damp Brush

-Watercolor can dry with harsh lines if you're not careful.
-Here's how I handle that.
+Watercolor can dry with harsh lines if it isn’t handled carefully.
+Here is how the artist prevents that.

 Step 4: Paint Shadows Around Eyes and Nose

-Now it's time to add some shadows to make the face look more three-dimensional.
+Next, shadows are added to make the face appear more three-dimensional.

-These small shadow areas—especially near the eyes and nose—are tricky.
-That's why I switch to a smaller brush for more control.
-I imagine each shadow as a simple shape, and I paint it like that.
+These small shadow areas—especially around the eyes and nose—require precision, so the artist switches to a smaller brush for better control.
+Each shadow is imagined as a simple shape and painted accordingly.

 Step 5: Add Base Color for Eyes and Hair